 Vehicle Damage

 The extent of vehicle damage that occurs during the test should be documented photographically and through damage scales and direct measurements.
-Pre- and post-test photographs should be taken to document all test vehicle damage.
+Pre- and post-test photographs should be taken to document all interior and exterior test vehicle damage, including underside of occupant compartment and undercarriage components (e.g., floorboard, rear trunk, fuel tank, and oil pan).
 Vehicle damage should be documented using the Vehicle Damage Scale (VDS) (89), Collision Damage Classifi cation (CDC) (122), and National Accident Sampling System, Vehicle Measuring Techniques (88).

 It is also necessary to measure occupant compartment deformation during the test by accurately mea- suring vehicle interior dimensions prior to and after the test.
 A procedure for measuring the occupant compartment interior has been developed and is described in detail in Appendix E. This procedure incorporates a three-dimensional coordinate system that is established using points on the vehicle interior that are not expected to deform during the test.
 The coordinate system is used to identify the position of the interior surface with respect to the vehicle reference points, both before and after the full-scale crash test.
 The pre- and post-test positions can then be compared to measure the extent of vehicle deformation.
 Pre- and post-impact confi gurations of the vehicle’s interior should also be well documented photographically.